ngs-docs/2016-adv-begin-shell-genomics/README.rst

 Learning goals:

-* expose you to a bunch of syntax
+* expose you to a bunch of syntax around shell use & scripting.
-* show you the possibilities
+* show you the proximal possibilities of shell use & scripting.
-* give you some useful tricks
+* give you some useful tricks!
+* provide fodder for discussion, so please ask questions!

 Points to make:

 * almost everything we'll do today has existed since 70s or 80s
   - so pre-Python & R.
+* I use almost everything below on a ~weekly basis.
-* I learn new things every year ('set -e', for example)
+* I learn new things every year ('set -e', for example).
-* For me, anything more complicated than what is below => Python (easier to test, handle errors, etc.)
+* For me, anything more complicated than what is below => Python (easier to test, handle errors, etc.).

 Also note!
 "Data Therapy sessions 3-5pm Wed, in the Shields Library/Data Science Initiative space (3rd floor, old